fmder/pynolh/README.md

     remove = range(dim - r + 1, dim + 1)
     nolh = pynolh.nolh(conf, remove)

+Some prebuilt configurations are given within the library.
+The `CONF` module attribute is a dictionary with the dimension as key and a configuration, columns to remove pair as value.

+    import pynolh

+    conf, remove = pynolh.CONF[6]
+    nolh = pynolh.nolh(conf, remove)

+The configurations for dimensions 2 to 7 are from Cioppa (2007) and 8 to 29 are from De Rainville et al. 2012.

 References
 ----------
 Cioppa, T. M., & Lucas, T. W. (2007).
 Efficient nearly orthogonal and space-filling Latin hypercubes. *Technometrics*, 49(1).